cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/python-install.md

 be able to run PyCharm.
 There are many alternative editors with less Memory footprint available.

-## Python 3.8
+## Python 3.9

-Here we discuss how to install Python 3.8 or newer on your operating system.
-For our class we do require a new version of python.
-PLease be aware that many operating systems come with an outdated version that will not be sufficient for our work.
+Here we discuss how to install Python 3.9 or newer on your operating system.
+It is typically advantageous to use a newer version of python so you can leverage the latest features.
+PLease be aware that many operating systems come with older versions that may or may not work for you.
+YOu always can start with the version that is installed and if you run into issues update later.

-### Python 3.8 on macOS
+### Python 3.9 on macOS

 You want a number of useful tools on your macOS.
 This includes git, make and a c compiler.
 All this can be installed with Xcode whcih is